American Museum of Natural History, Manhattan

 August - June, 14 months

 The Science Research Mentoring Program (SRMP) at the American Museum of Natural History (AMNH) offers NYC high school students the opportunity to join ongoing research projects led by AMNH scientists.
 These research projects cover topics such as conservation biology, evolution, genetics, anthropology, astronomy, astrophysics, earth, and planetary sciences.
-Students interested in applying for an academic year-long science research experience must first complete 4 credits in AMNH Teen Programs.
-Credits can be fulfilled by taking classes and participating in internships at the museum.
-These courses and activities prepare students to gain the knowledge and skills necessary for doing scientific research.

 Benefits: